AusTrakka/austrakka-docs/docs/CLI/CLI-disabling.md

 austrakka sample disable -s <seq-id>
 ```

-This acts as a soft delete and means that the metadata and sequences associated with this Seq_ID will be invisible to all except AusTrakka admins.
+This acts as a soft delete and means that the metadata and sequences associated with this Seq_ID will be invisible to all except administrators.
 You can re-enable a disabled record with
 ```
 austrakka sample enable -s <seq-id>
 ```